Three Varities of Beets, One Jar!

 - Rich in iron, betaine and nitric-oxide

 - All the nutrition of beets in a convenient spoonful

 - Dehydrated on low heat within 48 hours of harvesting

 - Packed in reusable, light-protecting violet glass

-- Free from additives and preservatives
+- These powdered beets are free from additives and preservatives

 Serving Size: 1 tsp

 Serving Per Container:Approximately 50

 Frequently Asked Questions